atom-box/bpikl/README.md

 [ ] Look over the actual algorithm ideas at https://stackoverflow.com/questions/742013/how-do-i-create-a-url-shortener [ ] David Powers 11-6,
-[ ] rightclick format document on everything or run phpcs at BASh [ ] refactor require/use/namespace everywhere, especially in tests
+[ ] rightclick format document on everything or run phpcs at BASh [ ] refactor require/use/namespace everywhere, especially in tests.
+If desperate can try to use global namespace option onn some things per https://blog.eduonix.com/web-programming-tutorials/namespaces-in-php/

 ## Resources